groupserver/gs.group.member.log/README.rst

 Introduction
 ============

-This part of the code provides two viewlets_ that provide a log of who has joined and left a group.
+This product provides two viewlets_ that provide a log of who has joined and left a group.
 The viewlets are registered for the *Members* page [#list]_.

 Viewlets
 ========